For Film's Sake: History

 In 2017 FFS was accredited by AACTA, and was supported by Screen Australia, Create NSW and the City of Sydney.
-From From 2016 to 2018 FFS was the only AACTA-accredited female film festival in Australia.
+From 2016 to 2018 FFS was the only AACTA-accredited female film festival in Australia.

 The 23rd edition, as FFS, was hosted by Event Cinemas and presented in partnership with University of Technology Sydney and Create NSW.
 Its feature film award and bursary, named in honour of Australian e director Samantha Rebillet, was awarded to Jessica M. Thompson for her debut feature, The Light of the Moon.

 The festival was paused after the 2019 event after a strategic review, intending to be revived at a future date.